'All Quiet' wins 7 BAFTAs, including best film, at UK awards

 Irish tragicomedy “The Banshees of Inisherin” and rock biopic “Elvis” took four prizes each.

-“All Quiet,” a visceral depiction of life and death in the World War I trenches, won Edward Berger the best director award.
+“All Quiet,” a visceral depiction of life and death in the World War I trenches based on Erich Maria Remarque's classic novel, won Edward Berger the best director award.
 Its other trophies included adapted screenplay, cinematography, best score, best sound and best film not in English.

 Martin McDonagh’s “Banshees,” the bleakly comic story of a friendship gone sour, was named best British film.